freenas/freenas-docs/userguide/storage.rst

 physical theft, check the :guilabel:`Encryption` box.
 A pop-up message shows a reminder that
 **it is extremely important to make a backup of the key**.
 Without the key, the data on the disks is inaccessible.
-See :ref:`Managing Encrypted Pools` for key management instructions.
+Check the :guilabel:`Confirm` box then click :guilabel:`Ok`.

 .. warning:: Refer to the warnings in :ref:`Encryption` before enabling encryption!
 Be aware that this form of encryption will be replaced by